Love is the energy that sustains the universe, moving everything toward resurrection. —Richard Rohr

 The Cosmic We podcast goes beyond race and racism to consider relatedness as the organizing principle of the universe, exploring our shared cosmic origins though a cultural lens that fuses science, mysticism, spirituality, and the creative arts.
 Together with prominent cosmologists, shamans, biblical scholars, poets and activists, CAC core teacher Barbara Holmes and co-host Donny Bryant unveil the “we” of us beyond color, continent, country, or kinship to conjure unseen futures in exploration of the mystery of Divine connection.

-Turning to the Mystics is a podcast for people searching for something more meaningful, intimate and richly present in the divine gift of their lives.
-James Finley, clinical psychologist and Living School faculty, offers a modern take on the historical contemplative practices of Christian mystics like Teresa of Avila and John of the Cross.
-Leaning into their experiences can become a gateway to hope, healing and oneness.
+Turning to the Mystics is a podcast for people searching for something more meaningful, intimate, and richly present in the divine gift of their lives.
+James Finley, clinical psychologist and Living School faculty, offers a modern take on the contemplative practices of Christian mystics like Thomas Merton, Teresa of Avila, John of the Cross, and Guigo II.
+Leaning into their experiences can become a gateway to hope, healing, and oneness.